 Reduced Lead Times for International Shipments

 Expanding into global markets can dramatically extend supply chain complexity.
 Customs procedures, tariffs, and additional paperwork often create setbacks when shipping by sea or land.
 Air freight simplifies and speeds up many of these processes.
 Retailers can synchronize product availability with marketing campaigns, store openings, or special promotions in international markets by reducing transit times.
+Ensuring smooth customs clearance at destination is equally important — a well-prepared documentation package minimizes the risk of holds that can negate the speed advantage of air transport.

 Factors to Consider When Outsourcing Your Air Freight Logistics Needs